 The question pops up every couple years: Are blogs dying out?
 And again, and again the answer it: No, no they’re not!
 In fact, blogs are making a comeback more than anything else!

 I’ve been blogging for almost 10 years.
 But until March last year it was all about keeping friends and family up to date on my adventures around Europe.
 In March I finally purchased my own domain, learned a bit of coding and started reading about and implementing SEO and affiliate links into the mix.

-Blogging is my passion because it incorporates two of my favourite things to do; writing and photography.
-So, even though everybody was talking about “the death of the blog” I decided my passion for blogging was worth getting into the game even if it may be too late.
+Blogging is my passion because it incorporates two of my favourite things; writing and photography.
+So, even though everybody was talking about “the death of the blog” I decided my passion for blogging was worth getting into the game.
+Even if it may be too late.

 Why Blogs Are Making A Comeback In 2019

 On the last half of 2018 we started hearing more and more noise about Instagram becoming victim of the forced advertising that destroyed Facebook’s appeal for many Millennials.
 Instagram also changes its algorithm constantly, and somehow it always changes into a less user-friendly direction.

 Then there are all these social media platforms that were super popular for a while and suddenly just died.
 Such platform like Vine and Snapchat.
 Even Twitter lost a considerable amount of users last year.
 What does all this tell us?

 In my opinion, it means that we as consumers, users and enablers (because those platforms wouldn’t exist without us!) want to take back the control that should be ours.